juanantonio284/my_python_notes/README.md

 refer to the videos as "`sessions`" (as in class sessions) and give them their own numbering.
 (The website numbers everything sequentially, but that doesn't make clear that the exercises are related to the video.)

+## Contents

+* `recursions_unit_2_lesson_4.md`: contains all (or most) of the material regarding recursions presented in the course.
+[I find recursions interesting and wanted to have all the material in one place.]

+* `basic_examples_recursion.md`

+### Abstraction

+I found the following quote by Edsger Dijkstra fascinating:

+> " ... the effective exploitation of his powers of abstraction must be regarded as one of the most
+    vital activities of a competent programmer.
+In this connection it might be worth-while to point out that the purpose of abstracting is not to be vague, but to create a new semantic level in which one can be absolutely precise."

+So I dug into the subject a little more, starting with the notes from the class.

+* `abstraction.md`: talks in a more practical sense about function definitions and touches on the basic concepts of decomposition and abstraction

+* `abstraction_2.md`: this comes from an old book by Barbara Liskov and John Guttag in which they talk about the theoretical need for decomposition and abstraction and show its application in the CLU language (a precursor to many modern programming languages)

+* `abstraction_3_procedural.md`: goes deeper into the theory seen in file 2